 a.
 Information You Provide.

-• Support and Correspondence.
-You may provide certain Personal Data in connection with user support and inquiries from our Site.
-User support histories are maintained for so long as the associated account remains active and a reasonable time thereafter.
+- Support and Correspondence.
+You may provide Personal Data in connection with user support requests and inquiries from our Site.
+User support histories are maintained until seven (7) days after the associated Account is deleted.

-• Feedback.
-If you provide us with Feedback, we will collect your e‑mail address as well as the content of your email in order to respond to you.
-We may use any Feedback without limitation as described in the Terms.
+- Feedback.
+If you provide us with Feedback, including reviews posted on App Stores or sites like Trustpilot, or suggestions made via Productboard and other direct research or outreach, we may use Personal Data provided with the Feedback to respond to you.
+We may use Feedback without limitation as described in the Terms.

-• Other Data.
-We may also collect other types of information in the manner disclosed by us at the time such information is collected.
+- Other Data.
+We may also collect other types of information in the manner disclosed by us when the information is collected.

 c.
 Data Collected by Technology.

 - Device and Browser Data.
 We automatically log the following information (as applicable) when you access the Services: operating system name and version, device identifier, browser type, browser language, and IP address.
 Some of this data is collected using cookies, as explained in the

 - Usage Data.
 We use logs to collect data about the use of the Services (“Usage Data”).
 We maintain two types of Usage Data: Event Data, which is linked to Registration Data, and Behavioral Data, which is fully anonymous.

 o “Event Data” refers to the use of the Apps’ internal functions (e.g., what features are enabled, how many credentials are stored in Secured Data), and is used to provide relevant information and support to the user and to deliver, analyze and improve the Services.
 Event Data does not include information about how the Services interact with third parties.
 After an Account is deleted, Event Data is retained, but is fully anonymized (even if the same user created a new Account, Event Data from the old Account could not be associated with the new one).
 Retention of anonymized Event Data is necessary to maintain accurate historical records of the use of the Services.